 In November of 2012, Bizer earned her first cap with the U.S. Women's National Team 15s against France.
 A year later she debuted in the HSBC World Rugby Sevens Series at Guangzhou Sevens 2013, continuing to play both fifteens and sevens from which she earned a selection to Rugby World Cup 2014 in 15s.

-Bizer was the youngest player on the 2014 World Cup team.
-She has a Bachelor's Degree in Psychology.
+Bizer was the youngest player on the 2014 Rugby World Cup team and has a Bachelor's Degree in Psychology.